 Aragorn making a 'bitch, please' face at Mouth of Sauron.
 Made funnier by the fact that it's a very serious scene.

 The orcs and uruks brawl over Frodo's mithril shirt in Return of the King.
-One of them got drop-kicked out a window.
+One of them got drop-kicked out a window, unleashing a hilarious scream as he falls.

 In the battle outside Minas Tirith, Éowyn's arm is shattered by the Witch-King, but the Orc commander is chasing her to finish her.
 There editing and the music build up this climactic battle between the two of them ... only for the orc to get randomly cacked by Aragorn as he runs by.